Abhinay8506/CirclePE-Home-Rental-Website/README.md

-# CirclePE Front-end Assignment
+# CirclePE Front-end Website

-Welcome to the CirclePE Assignment repository!
+Welcome to the CirclePE repository!

 This project involves the implementation of various features for the circlepe platform, including home rental examples , payment checkout options.
 The goal is to create a seamless and efficient user experience while ensuring robust backend support.